freeletics/khonshu/docs/codegen/get-started.md

     ```
     *`scope` and `parentScope` are described in the next section*

-    The generated `MadExampleUi` function will use the generated component, the
+    The generated `KhonshuExampleUi` function will use the generated component, the
     annotated composable as well as the `stateMachine` parameter from the
     annotation.
 It will automatically hook up the
     state machine with the composable so that the state from the state machine